kubernetes/test-infra/prow/spyglass/README.md

 A typical Spyglass page might look something like this:
 ![](spyglass-example.png)

+If you want to know how to write a Spyglass lens, check [the lens-writing guide](./write-a-lens.md).
+If you're interested in how Spyglass works, check [the architecture summary](./architecture.md).

 ## Configuration

 Using Spyglass on your Prow instance requires you to first enable Spyglass in `deck`, and then